Sports

 7

-Cliff about 10 years ago
+Cliff over 10 years ago

 This article is as absurd as the Russian judging panel.
 Its obviously written by someone who doesnt understand the scoring system.
 Yuna Kim is the bona fide 2-time Olympic gold medalist.